devel0/netcore-sci/doc/api/Sci/Vector3D/AngleRad.md

 public double AngleRad(double tolLen, Vector3D to)
 ```
 ### Parameters
-- `tolLen`: geometric tolerance ( use Constant.NormalizedLengthTolerance when comparing normalized vectors )
+- `tolLen`: geometric tolerance ( use Constants.NormalizedLengthTolerance when comparing normalized vectors )
 - `to`: other vector